Most would agree that the most popular of the bicycling trails on Cape Cod is the Cape Rail Trail.

 Initially constructed in 1983, the Cape Cod Rail Trail for more than 20 years extended from Route 134 in South Dennis to Lecount Hollow Road in South Wellfleet, running much of the length of Cape Cod in the mid-Cape and lower-Cape.
 During 2006-2007, reconstruction of the Rail Trail from Route 134 in Dennis to Welfleet vastly upgraded the already-famous trail.
-Recent construction in 2017 opened the trail further west to Main Street in South Dennis.
-As a result, the trail is now open from near Bass River to Wellfleet, with new primary parking at 495 Main Street in South Dennis and additional parking on Route 134 in South Dennis.
-The pedestrian bridge over Route 134 allows bicyclists to safely cross the busy highway, so parking at 495 Main Street allows you to easily bike the full length of the trail in Dennis.
+Recent construction in 2017 opened the trail further west to South Dennis with new primary parking in Dennis at 495 Main Street in South Dennis and additional parking on Route 134 in South Dennis.
+A biking and pedestrian bridge over Route 134 allows bicyclists to safely cross the busy highway, so parking at 495 Main Street allows you to easily bike the full length of the trail in Dennis.
 See the map below for exact directions to parking on Main Street in South Dennis.

 Gorgeous lake and cranberry bog views, woodlands, Nickerson State Park, and the National Park are right along the trail.
 From Yarmouth to Wellfleet, there are things to see and do along the Rail Trail, from great views to quiet beaches to lots of food!
 In any of the towns that the trail passes through, you can venture Just a short distance off the trail itself to find many places to eat, to shop, to swim, or just to enjoy the scenery of the Cape.
 The Cape Cod Rail Trail has become a "must-do" for bicyclists on the Cape

 Biking on the Rail Trail is generally quite easy, but be wary of the high volumes of bicycling traffic and of automobiles at the many cross roads.
 Because of this, stay with your children and be sure to walk, not ride, across main roads.
 Try not to be tempted to set distance records.
 Instead, use our Cape Cod Bike Book and try to really stop to see some of the things along the Trail.
 Relax and enjoy the laid-back nature of Cape Cod!